Chaowu88/freeflux/docs/source/installation.rst

   pip install openopt
   pip install FuncDesigner

 In addition, FreeFlux uses the modeling language `Pyomo <http://www.pyomo.org/>`__ to formulate linear optimization problems.
-By default, solvers are not installed together with Pyomo, so you will need to install them independently.
+If the solvers are not installed together with Pyomo, you will need to install them independently.
 For example, to install the glpk solver:

 .. code-block:: python